python/devguide/getting-started/getting-help.rst

 about questions, concerns and issues with the dev infrastructure and bots.

 .. seealso::
-  :ref:`discourse_discuss` for more information on how to get started.
+  :ref:`communication-discourse` for more information on how to get started.

 .. _Discourse: https://discuss.python.org/
 .. _Committers: https://discuss.python.org/c/committers/5